 The Outdoor Summer Theatre of the Big Bend performs for hundreds of visitors each year, and musical productions and athletic events are popular attractions.
 The university was a founding member of the non-scholarship American Southwest Conference and was the birthplace of the National Intercollegiate Rodeo Association.

 Rio Grande College

-The Sul Ross State University Rio Grande College, an upper-level component of the university, offers junior, senior and graduate work in selected programs in Del Rio, Eagle Pass and Uvalde and is headquartered on the campus of Southwest Texas Junior College.
+In 1985, the off-site campuses became known as Rio Grande College, and they offer junior, senior and graduate work in selected programs in Castroville, Del Rio, Eagle Pass and Uvalde; all located on the campuses of Southwest Texas Junior College.

 Sul Ross State University Leadership

 The governing body of the university is the Board of Regents of The Texas State University System.
-Eleven men have served as president of Sul Ross: Thomas Fletcher, Robert L. Marquis, Horace W. Morelock, Richard M. Hawkins, Bryan Wildenthal, Norman L. McNeil, Hugh E. Meredith, C. R. "Bob" Richardson, Jack W. Humphries, R. Vic Morgan and Ricardo Maestas, who assumed the office in fall 2009.
+Twelve men have served as president of Sul Ross: Thomas Fletcher, Robert L. Marquis, Horace W. Morelock, Richard M. Hawkins, Bryan Wildenthal, Norman L. McNeil, Hugh E. Meredith, C. R. "Bob" Richardson, Jack W. Humphries, R. Vic Morgan, Ricardo Maestas, and William L. Kibler, who assumed the office in fall 2014.